 The foray is a great way to learn about the Idaho flora while assisting the long-term enhancement of herbarium collections that serve as the permanent record of plant life in our state.
 Processing the collections must be done with accuracy and care, but experienced botanists are present in each group to provide advice and training on the collection, pressing and note-taking steps.
 No previous experience is needed for anyone that is interested and participants are encouraged to enjoy the weekend as well with a potluck dinner held on the Saturday evening followed by the “bring something from home or work to burn” bonfire that can be a great way to rid your life of some past frustrations (please bring only non-toxic materials!).

 The Idaho Botanical Foray is designed to be a truly statewide foray and currently the host institution rotates among the four largest plant collections in the state.
 In 2008 (Mt.
-Harrison) and 2009 (Wildhorse Creek area) the host was Boise State University, in 2010 (Yankee Fork) it was the College of Idaho, and in 2011 (the Payette National Forest north of the Cuddy Mountains) it was a joint collaboration with the University of Idaho and the University of Washington.
-In 2012 the foray will be hosted by Idaho State University and in 2013 will return to Boise State University.
+Harrison), 2009 (Wildhorse Creek area), 2013 (Hazard Lake area), and 2017 (Bear Valley) the host was Boise State University, in 2010 (Yankee Fork), 2014 (Nevada), and 2018 (Soldier Mountain) it was the College of Idaho, in 2011 (the Payette National Forest north of the Cuddy Mountains), 2015 (Selway Wilderness) It was University of Idaho, and in 2012 (Bear Lake County) and 2016 (Pahsimerois) the foray was hosted by Idaho State University.
+We continue with the four year rotation with the University of Idaho hosting in 2019, Idaho State University in 2020, and Boise State University in 2021.
 The host institution selects the site, provides the campsite and in turn is the recipient of the collections – however, members from other institutions can participate and receive a “set” of their collections made during the foray without considered as exchange.

 For more information or to be added to the foray e-mail list contact the director.